abougouffa/m2hpf/README.md

 # m2hpf
 ### *HPF - DT High Performance File Format* high speed decoding library (for Modula-2 programming language)

-The current version support **only reading** from *.hpf files.
-So this library can't be used to write files in HPF format.
+The current version of `m2hpf` supports **only reading** *.hpf files.
+So `m2hpf` can't be used to write files in HPF format.

-This is a library to deal with Delsys EMGworks *.hpf files, the HPF file format specs are described in a document found [some where on the internet](https://forums.ni.com/ni/attachments/ni/170/813238/1/high_performance_file_format_spec%5B1%5D.pdf) titled:
+This implementation is based on the DT HPF file format, which is described in a document I found [some where on the internet](https://forums.ni.com/ni/attachments/ni/170/813238/1/high_performance_file_format_spec%5B1%5D.pdf) titled:
 ```
 DT High Performance File Format Specification
 by